blinkbitcoin/dev.blink.sv/docs/self-host/a-products/a-blink-core.md

 * clone the galoy repo: https://github.com/GaloyMoney/blink
 * follow the steps in the [readme](https://github.com/GaloyMoney/blink/tree/main?tab=readme-ov-file#local-development-setup) start hosting the API locally

-Find more details about hosting the Galoy satck yourself in the [deployment section](/self-host/deployment/).
+Find more details about hosting the Blink stack yourself in the [deployment section](/self-host/deployment/).

 ## Admin API